 Bully birds include blackbirds, grackles, pigeons, European starlings and house sparrows.
 The last three are non-native species and are not protected by law.
 These hungry avian invaders are often attracted to a yard by the cheap wild birdseed mix or suet that’s made available on the ground or in easy-access feeders.
 If you’re one of the people frustrated by the behavior of bully birds in your backyard, don’t give up the fight.
-Here are some solutions that will help you keep these pest birds at bay, so you can continue feeding the birds you love.
+Here are some solutions that will help you get rid of grackles, blackbirds and starlings, so you can continue feeding the birds you love.

 Because virtually all bully birds are larger than more desirable birds, you can adapt your feeders to accommodate only smaller species.
 Try enclosing the feeders with large-mesh hardware cloth or chicken wire with openings big enough to allow smaller birds to pass through (a 2-inch opening should do).
-This will exclude the large bully birds.
-You can also purchase caged-in tube or tray feeders at your local bird, hardware or garden store.
+This will exclude the large birds and help you get rid of the grackles and blackbirds.
+You can also purchase caged-in tube feeders or caged fruit/mealworm feeders and tray feeders.
 Just be sure to get one with the feeder portion located several inches inside the cage, so bullies can’t reach the seed with their long bills.

 European starlings have a fondness for suet.
-Foil them by hanging the suet up and under a domed squirrel baffle.
+Get rid of starlings by hanging the suet up and under a domed squirrel baffle.
 Starlings are reluctant to go underneath any kind of cover and usually will avoid the hard-to-reach meal.
-A special starling-proof feeder, in which the suet can be eaten only from underneath, is also available in bird stores.

 A special starling-proof upside-down suet feeder, in which the suet can be eaten only from underneath, is also a good choice.